-Ebooks: The KSU Library System encourages faculty to include library materials, such as digital Guimaraes newspapers, scholarly articles, images, and videos, in their reading lists and course packs.
-Purchase requests forprint or electronic textbooks for individual courses will be evaluated on a case by case basis, dependent upon availability of funding.
+Ebooks: The KSU Library System encourages faculty to include library materials, such as digital newspapers, scholarly articles, images, and videos, in their reading lists and course packs.
+The current policy does not allow for the purchase of print or electronic textbooks for individual courses.
 Typically, ebooks are purchased for the library collection in a single user format as multiple user formats are not always available and can be a prohibitive expense.
 The KSU Library System does not recommend the use of existing ebooks in the library collection as required texts for courses, as only a single student will be able to access any one ebook at a time.
 The KSU Library System reserves the right to make decisions on a case-by-case basis to purchase ebooks in a multiple user format.